piured/courel/README-doxy.md

    - TickCounts
    - Combos

 2. **Transitional Greedy**: Transitional greedy gimmicks behave in the same fashion as greedy gimmicks.
-Each `GimmickPair` will try to span as far as possible until another `GimmickPair` is found.
-However, they offer a linear transition from the value defined in the $n-1$-th `GimmickPair` to the $n$-th `GimmickPair`.
-For example, if we have a `GimmickPair` at beat 1 with value 1 and transition time 0, and another at beat 2 with value 2 and transition time 1 (in beats), the value of the gimmick at beat 2.5 will be 1.5.
+Each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) will try to span as far as possible until another [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) is found.
+However, they offer a linear transition from the value defined in the \f$n-1\f$-th [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) to the \f$n\f$-th [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair).
+For example, if we have a [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) at beat 1 with value 1 and transition time 0, and another at beat 2 with value 2 and transition time 1 (in beats), the value of the gimmick at beat 2.5 will be 1.5.
 Only speed gimmicks are transitional greedy.
 You can see this in the picture below.

    <img alt="Greedy gimmicks" src="../../Imgs/Tutorial/transitional-greedy-gimmicks.png" width=300 style="display: block; margin: 0 auto; text-align: center;">

 3. **Range-based**: Range-based gimmicks affect only to a specific range of beats.
-When defining a `GimmickPair` the beat value will be the start of the range, and the value will be the span of time (either in seconds or beats, depending on the actual gimmick).
-For example, if we have a `GimmickPair` at beat 1 with value 2, the gimmick will affect from beat 1 to beat 3 (beat 1 included, beat 3 excluded, if not stated otherwise).
+When defining a [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) the beat value will be the start of the range, and the value will be the span of time (either in seconds or beats, depending on the actual gimmick).
+For example, if we have a [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) at beat 1 with value 2, the gimmick will affect from beat 1 to beat 3 (beat 1 included, beat 3 excluded, if not stated otherwise).
 The following gimmicks are range-based:

    - Stops
    - Delays